 As a first step, an analytical grid was developed, following an iterative process per saturation, which allowed classifying all the types of contents and functionalities offered by the websites (Lizzi et al., 2011; Inversini & Cantoni, 2011).
 Considered one first website, each type of content or functionality was classified as an indicator, which was then applied to all the following websites.
 For instance, different pieces of information about the history and development of the route were classified with the indicator "history of the route", and all the websites were examined against such indicator.
 If a website presented a certain indicator, it received the value "1" in the grid, if the indicator was missing, the website received the value "0" for that indicator.
-Each time a new indicator, until the saturation level was reached.
+Each time a new indicator was identified, all the websites were investigated backwords against the new indicator, until the saturation level was reached.